thehunmonkgroup/coding-guidelines/comments.md

  * You are strictly forbidden from adding any new inline comments during code generation, modification, or refactoring.
  * This prohibition is absolute.
 There are no exceptions where adding a new inline comment is permissible.
+ * Any explanations of WHAT the code is doing should be reserved for docstrings if warranted, and nothing else.
+A good programmer understands what code is doing, and I am a good programmer -- write the code as such.

 ## PRIORITY OVERRIDE: